kLabUM/rrcf/docs/related-work.md

 provide relatively little information.
 Finally, while the tree depth shows empirical success in detecting outliers, there is little theoretical justification for using this metric as an anomaly score (Guha et al. 2016) [^6].
+The RRCF algorithm was devised to overcome these limitations by using a novel sketching algorithm (Guha et al. 2016) [^6].

 ## References